-not occur to Theriault to go to his superiors at NEA-Alaska because Kitter was the most credible authority on the Trust's policies so he accepted the 'no' from Kitter.
+and because the Trust was a separate entity from NEA-Alaska, it did not occur to Theriault that the information could possibly be obtained.
+Bafia testified that if he had received the request from the District he would have sought guidance from Kitter.
+Bafia testified that if he had received the request from the District he would not have pursued it.
+Bafia testified that if he had received the request from Kitter, it did not occur to Theriault to go to his superiors at NEA-Alaska because Kitter was the most credible authority on the Trust's policies so he accepted the 'no' from Kitter.
 Theriault was not aware of the structure of NEA-Alaska as the plan administrator of the Trust at the time of the request from the District, or that it might appear that NEA-Alaska had any authority over the Trust.
-Consequently, MSEA and CEA never made a formal request for the health claims information for the District.
+Salisbury testified that she intended to present the request to the CEA governing body and had it listed as an agenda item for the next business meeting, but a quorum of the members was not present at the meeting.
+Salisbury testified that she informed the District that she was unable to present the request to CEA because there was no quorum at the business meeting.
+After that, the District filed this unfair labor practice and Salisbury believed the issue to be moot.
+Cea Consequently, MSEA and CEA never made a formal request for the health claims information for the District.